 Ultimate tensile stress is the maximum stress that a material can withstand; it is the maximum point on the diagram.
 At this point, necking begins, and the material starts down a slippery slope to ultimate failure.

-Necking is a localized decrease in cross sectional area.
-I
+Necking is a localized decrease in the cross-sectional area.

 Fracture stress is stress in which the material fails.
 This is the last stress state that a specimen experiences before it fractures.